-Section F. CONSTRUCTION NOTIFICATION REQUIREMENTS FOR ECCV DI-3
+Section F. CONSTRUCTION NOTIFICATION REQUIREMENTS FOR ADDITIONAL WELL

-The Permittee may construct and operate ECCV DI-3 within the permitted area, provided that all conditions as set forth in the permit are met.
+The Permittee may construct and operate at most, one additional well within the permitted area, provided that all conditions as set forth in the permit are met.
 Additional requirements beyond those described in this Permit may be required.

-Prior to construction of ECCV DI-3, the Permittee shall submit a plan consisting of:
+Prior to construction of SWD #2, the Permittee shall submit a plan consisting of:

 - (a) Final well location and suitability of proposed location.
-This would include a summary of DI-1 and DI-2 injection volumes and analysis of pressure interference from these wells. - (b) If different from the approved well construction plan in APPENDIX A, a well schematic and construction details to meet the well construction requirements described in Section A of this Permit; - (c) If different from the approved plugging and abandonment plan in APPENDIX E, submit a completed EPA Form 7520-14 injection well plugging and abandonment plan that includes a well schematic and description of type, number, and placement of the plugs and method used to place the plugs.
+This would include a summary of SWD #1 injection volume and analysis of pressure interference. - (b) If different from the approved well construction plan in APPENDIX A, a well schematic and construction details to meet the well construction requirements described in Section A of this Permit; - (c) If different from the approved plugging and abandonment plan in APPENDIX E, submit a completed EPA Form 7520-19 injection well plugging and abandonment plan that includes a well schematic and description of type, number, and placement of the plugs and method used to place the plugs.
 The plan should demonstrate adequate protection of USDWs; - (d) A topographic map extending to at least 1⁄4-mile radius Area of Review (AOR) from the well and information on all wells within a 1/4 mile of the injection well location.
 If an AOR review well penetrates the confining zone and has not been previously identified, this information shall also include the completion report including casing and cementing details, CBL (if available), depths to top and bottom of any USDWs, formation depths, and P&A record (if applicable); and - (e) Demonstration of financial responsibility and resources to close, plug, and abandon the well.